 Mass of Our Lady of Guadalupe, Patroness of the Americas

-Mañanitas at 5am in the Chapel followed by a reception at 6am in the St. Jude Hall.
+Mañanitas at 5 am in the Church followed by a reception at 6 am in St. Jude Hall.

 The Story of Our Lady of Guadalupe